LucasAmos/lucasamos.dev-next/posts/gatsby.md

 packages that implement Gatsby APIs.

-My favourite is [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) which does lots of cool things like lazyloading low resolution images and then fading in the higher resolution images to speed up page loads, it even reserves space in the DOM so that the page doesn't jump about once the image has loaded!
+My favourite is [gatsby-image](https://www.gatsbyjs.org/packages/gatsby-image/) which does lots of cool things like lazy loading low resolution images and then fading in the higher resolution images to speed up page loads, it even reserves space in the DOM so that the page doesn't jump about once the image has loaded!
 It also has functionality to send .webp images to browsers that support the format while falling